efkobus/antifraud-system/README.md

-# CloudWalk Anti-Fraud API 🛡️
+# Anti-Fraud API 🛡️

-Anti-fraud system developed as part of CloudWalk's technical challenge.
 This system analyzes transactions in real-time and decides whether they should be approved or denied based on fraud detection rules.

 ## 📋 Features